wd60622/hydrox/README.md

-# Hydrox
+# Hyrox

-[Hydrox](https://hyrox.com/the-fitness-race/) is a fitness race which involves running and various exercises.
+[Hyrox](https://hyrox.com/the-fitness-race/) is a fitness race which involves running and various exercises.

+Inspired by this blog post [here](https://thaddeus-segura.com/hacking-hyrox/).